aspect-build/rules_js/docs/faq.md

 ├─ packages/
 │  ├─ lib1/
 │  ├─ lib2/
-├─ bazel-bin/
+├─ bazel-bin/packages/
 │  ├─ lib1/
 │  ├─ lib2/
 ```

-2. Change your output structure to distribute `dist` folders beneath `lib1` and `lib2`.
+2. **Change your output structure** to distribute `dist` folders beneath `lib1` and `lib2`.
 Now you can have `BUILD` files underneath each library, which is more Bazel-idiomatic.

 The result looks like this: